ExtremeFiretop/MerlinAutoUpdate-Desktop/README.md

 2. You will to generate a ssh key using the following command in Powershell: "ssh-keygen" (And use all default values: "Enter", "Enter", "Enter")
 3. The SSH Key will be generated in the following location on Windows 10: "C:\Users\USERNAME\.ssh\id_rsa.pub"
 4. Paste this SSH key into the router Admin console under: "Administration -> System -> Authorized Keys"
-5. (maybe) You may need to add the values for putty path into your: "Advanced System Settings -> Environment Variables."
+5. (Maybe?)
+You may need to add the values for putty path into your: "Advanced System Settings -> Environment Variables -> PATH."